-When you undergo surgery for a spinal cord stimulator, your body’s healing process happens on two levels: the healing you can see and the healing you can’t.
-On the surface, you’ll have small scars where the incisions were made to place the device and its leads.
-But underneath, your body also forms internal scar tissue as it naturally heals around the implant.
-Understanding both of these processes is key to a successful recovery.
-This article will walk you through what to expect from your visible implant spinal cord stimulator scars and explain the importance of the internal healing that takes place, ensuring you feel informed and prepared for your journey back to a more comfortable life.
+Once you’ve decided on a spinal cord stimulator, your focus naturally shifts to the recovery process.
+It’s completely normal to wonder about the physical changes, especially the scars.
+Your body’s healing happens on two levels: the healing you can see and the healing you can’t.
+On the surface, you’ll have small incisions that become your spinal cord stimulator scars.
+But underneath, your body is also healing internally around the implant.
+Understanding both is key to a successful recovery.
+This guide will walk you through what to expect, from the visible scars to the internal healing, so you feel fully prepared.

 Key Takeaways